- Satoshi Gando, Hokkaido University Graduate School of Medicine

 His major research interests focus on severe injury such as sepsis, trauma, and cardiac arrest and resuscitation.
 He has been investigating the pathogenesis of multiple organ dysfunction syndrome associated with these severe injuries in relation to disseminated intravascular coagulation.

 Division of Acute and Critical Care Medicine

 Hokkaido University Graduate School of Medicine

-- c;41th the Japanese Society of Intensive Care Medicine
+- 27th Annual Congress of the European Society of Intensive Care Medicine

 27 September-1 October, 2014

 - The 39th Australian and New Zealand Annual Scientific Meeting on Intensive Care and the 20th Annual Paediatric and Neonatal Intensive Care Conference